How to Deposit Cash at an ATM

 - Check your bank’s website or app for ATM locations, and look for ATM networks that might work with your bank.
 Another easy way to find out whether or not you can make a deposit is to simply insert your card and punch in your PIN.
 If you see an option to make deposits, you're in business.

 - Traveling: If you’re out of the country or out of town, it may be difficult to find a deposit-enabled ATM for your account.
-Even if your bank has ATMs installed overseas (or is part of a network), it’s unlikely that you can make deposits.
-Likewise, you generally cannot deposit foreign currency into an ATM.
+Even if your bank has ATMs installed overseas (or is part of a network), they might not work for deposits.

-- Online banks: Online banks almost always allow you to make mobile check deposits.
+- Online banks: Online banks often allow you to make mobile check deposits.
 If you want to deposit cash or use an ATM for any reason, those banks might also have relationships with ATM owners.
 For example, Capital One 360 allows you to make deposits at select ATMs.

 - Credit union members: If your credit union participates in shared branching, you can use branches of other credit unions.
-You might not be able to deposit at their ATM, but you can make a deposit inside with a teller.
-Depending on where you are and your schedule, this may be a better solution anyway.
+You might not be able to deposit at their ATM, but you can probably make a deposit inside with a teller.
+Depending on where you are and your schedule, that may be the solution you need.way.